-At the balance sheet date the group held net current assets of $\pounds 1.4m$ and net liabilities of $\pounds 12.4m$, which includes a defined benefit pension liability of $\pounds 34.0m$.
+At the balance sheet date the Group held net current assets of £2.6m and net liabilities of £13.5m (£1.4m.and £12.5m respectively in 2019/20), which includes a defined benefit pension liability of £35.6m (2019/20 - £34.0m).

-The coronavirus outbreak has had an impact on the College's financial position and performance.
-Most significantly, commercial income in the year fell short of the target (\pounds 1.5m) by \pounds 0.1m as training hair and beauty salons and the College restaurant were closed and commercial training courses were cancelled.
-The College incurred additional expenditure in the year on PPE and other safety arrangements in preparation to reopen for the 2020/21 academic year.
-Savings on utilities and course materials offset some of these costs.
-A proportion of the capital spend in the year was on IT and other equipment to support remote working and learning.
+The coronavirus outbreak has continued to have an impact on the College's financial position and performance.
+Most significantly, commercial income in the year fell short of the target (£1.5m) by £0.4m as training hair and beauty salons and the College restaurant were closed and commercial training courses were cancelled.
+Although the College's adult provision had a positive start to the year, the two lockdowns caused adult-related income to fall short of budget by £400k.
+The College incurred additional expenditure in the year on PPE and testing centres.
+Running air handling plant in buildings at full capacity to reduce viral transmission has also increased costs.
+Maintaining social distancing on campus has resulted in smaller class sizes and less efficient provision.
+Savings on some utilities (when buildings have been mothballed) and course materials offset some of these increased costs.
+A proportion of the capital spend in the year (which totalled £985k) was on IT and other equipment to support remote working and learning.